-The mandalars are a fierce and proud warrior race that dwell in much of the forests and remote wilderness regions of Qeshir.
+The mandalar are a fierce and proud warrior race that dwell in much of the forests and remote wilderness regions of Qeshir.
 The largest concentration of mandalar live between the Padashan Empire and the Kingdom of Anquar.
 For this reason, that region is known as the Border Clans.
 There are also several mandalar clans scattered around Qeshir that are not affiliated with the Border Clans region.
 Individual mandalar are occasionally encountered in lands far from Qeshir, though this is not common.

 Mandalar are bestial humanoids with broad shoulders and thick muscles.
 They are stronger and faster than humans with excellent senses and a high pain threshold.
 Their bodies are covered entirely in short fur which varies in color.
-The most common fur color is black mixed with some grey and green.
+The most common fur color is black mixed with some grey or brown.
 They have a mane of long hair, sometimes worn in dreadlocks.
 A mandalar's head is crowned with two great curved horns, making them recognizable at a distance.

 Once, long ago, the mandalar were a slave race that served the Kithdari, a powerful magical race of ages past.
 When that empire fell and the Kithdari vanished, the mandalar fled into the wilds of Qeshir.
 Now, thousands of years later, the mandalar rever the Kithdari as their gods.
 The region is their ancestral home and the mandalar believe that they are the "chosen race" of the ancient Kithdari.